Shobhit-Mishra-02/Readme-backend/README.md

 npx ts-jest config:init
 ```

-- That's it you are ready to rock !!
+- That's it the app is ready to start.

 ## Start express app